This is not the post I was gonna start writing with. It was supposed to be something a bit more abstract and pure, but oh well.

 Trigger warning: if you are a kind of person that doesn’t care about their browser bookmarks at all and happily loses them after switching to new computer, you might be shocked and perhaps repulsed by the level of elaboration I’m taking up here.
 Please sit tight, breathe and remember that I don’t judge you!

 I’ve always loved my bookmarks and been keeping, rereading and moving them around since high school.
 I also tend to be very organized in terms of meta information, so every bookmark would eventually end up in a category/folder.
 Of course there are obstacles.

 First of all, Chromium bookmark adding menu was a bit shit and still is.
-You get to choose among the five most recently used folders only; if you want anything specific, you have to click all the way through (Tab with my 100+ folders was just not doable).
+You get to choose among the five most recently used folders only; if you want anything specific, you have to mouse click all the way through (using Tab on keyboard with my 100+ folders was just not doable).
 You can’t search when you add bookmark either.
 Yes, I know, it’s not meant for geeks, it’s for normal people who love mouseclicks.
 I’m still puzzled by how people who develop that stuff use their own product though.